 One such treatment is acupressure.
 Acupressure is a type of touch therapy that utilizes the same concepts which underlie acupuncture and Chinese medicine.
 Acupressure stimulates the same points that are targeted acupuncture.
 The only difference is that acupressure treatment is applied through the fingers or special tools rather than through the insertion of needles, meaning that acupressure is essentially the non-invasive version of acupuncture.
 Acupressure has been used for centuries to alleviate various symptoms and sickness and is often performed in conjunction with other traditional Chinese medicine procedures.

 Unlike acupuncture, which requires visiting a certified and trained acupuncturist, acupressure can generally be self-performed anytime, anywhere.
-In this post, we discuss the key points you need to know about acupressure as well as its health benefits.

 What You Need to Know About Acupressure